belthor777/Machine-Learning/PH207x/homework/four/Lung cancer and the binomial distribution.md

 => 0.37321143

-5. What is the probability that you observe no lung cancer cases in the first year?
+**Q5.
+What is the probability that you observe no lung cancer cases in the first year?**
 P(X=0)= ?
 k=0
 n=2000